cleverNamesAreHard/Aetherhaven/readme.md

 ## Contributing

 Wanna help?
 Fork it and open a pull request when you're ready for review.
 Try to keep things clean and modular.
 No giant god-files, please.
+If you're looking for stuff to do, feel free to check out the [TO-DO](#TO-DO) section at the bottom of the page.

 If you're adding a new system, try to keep function separated: UI where UI goes, utils where utils go, etc. If you're fixing a bug, you're a real one.